 The Vice Provost for Student Affairs and Enrollment Management (the “Vice Provost”), as delegated by the President, has responsibility for supervision of the process of handling the University’s response to student violations of University rules and regulations, including the imposition of sanctions.
 All student non-academic conduct that violates University rules and regulations and conduct occurring off-campus that affects the University is considered the responsibility of the Vice Provost.

-This authority includes the overall supervision of the various administrative committees and boards charged with hearing complaints against students or student organizations for violation of those rules and regulations.
-Student organizations and University employees are required to inform the Vice Provost whenever action is deemed necessary against a student or student organization.
+This authority includes the overall supervision of any administrative committees and boards charged with hearing complaints against students or student organizations for violation of those rules and regulations.
+Student organizations and University employees are required to inform the Vice Provost or designee whenever action is deemed necessary against a student or student organization.

 A Code of Student Conduct contains statements of University policies relevant to student life.
-Development and enforcement of these standards of conduct are an educational endeavor designed to foster students’ personal, social and ethical development.
+Development and enforcement of these standards of conduct are an educational endeavor designed to foster students’ personal, social, and ethical development.
 This document forms the basis for student conduct expectations as a member of the NDSU community.
 The enforcement of these standards serves to promote the protection of the rights, responsibilities, and health and safety of members of the NDSU community.

 Conduct described in this Code is illustrative rather than exhaustive.
 The term “including” should be interpreted to mean “including, but not limited to.”
-All ambiguities, inconsistencies, or clarifications of the Code will be resolved by the Vice Provost.
+All ambiguities, inconsistencies, or clarifications of the Code will be resolved by the Vice Provost or designee.
 Faculty, staff, and students are encouraged to request clarification if a clause or rule is unclear.
 Final authority for interpretation of this Code lies with the Vice Provost.

 Administrators identified in this document may designate one or more individuals to act on their behalf.